Harshhh008/JRAT-s-Studio-Assignment/README.md

 `pip install django-browser-reload` # for auto reloading django pages if any changes occurs

 ### Step 2 : Project Setup.

 1. account -> which is contains all authentication related logics
 2. products -> which is contains all product related logics
 3. cart -> which is contains all cart related logics
-4. order -> which is contains order related logics
+4. order -> which is contains order related logics and payments
+5. dashboard -> for admin user and staff